top of page

 "..
 Certain forms and relations of forms stir our aesthetic emotions.
 These relations and combinations of lines and colors, these aesthetically moving forms, I call 'Significant Form', which is 'the one quality common to all works of art."- Clive Bell

-In his book "Art", Clive Bell describes this Significant Form as an unknown and mysterious arrangement of lines and colors that can provoke an aesthetic emotion in us.
+In his book “Art”, Clive Bell describes this Significant Form as an unknown and mysterious arrangement of lines and colors that can provoke aesthetic emotion in us.
 Bell puts some of the power in the object itself, irrespective of culture and experience.

 According to Bell, this common quality in all works of art evokes a general emotion common to all mankind regardless of culture or time.
-Artists such as Piet Mondrain and Francis Bacon have used this universal experience of beauty to evoke emotions, relying on significant form and instincts rather than cognition and intelligence (elements of subjectiveness).
+Artists such as Piet Mondrian and Francis Bacon have used this universal experience of beauty to evoke emotions, relying on the significant form and instincts rather than cognition and intelligence (elements of subjectiveness).

 In an article published on Frontiers (article), Samir Zeki breaks down Bell's theories, particularly "Significant Form".
 He analyzes the Significant Form in the works of Cezanne alongside the cultural and individualistic differences.